AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 The Add Preset and Edit Preset screens offers these options for creating and editing Image Presets:

-* **[!UICONTROL Preset Name]** - Enter a descriptive name without any blank spaces.
+* **[!UICONTROL Preset Name]**: Enter a descriptive name without any blank spaces.
 To help users identify this Image Preset, include the image-size specification in the name.

-* **[!UICONTROL Width and Height]** - Enter in pixels the size at which the image is delivered.
+* **[!UICONTROL Width and Height]**: Enter in pixels the size at which the image is delivered.

-* **[!UICONTROL Format]** - Select a format from the menu.
+* **[!UICONTROL Format]**: Select a format from the menu.
 Choosing the GIF, JPEG, PDF, or TIFF format brings up more options:

   * GIF Color Quantization Options

-    * **[!UICONTROL Type]** - Select Adaptive (the default), Web, or Mac.
+    * **[!UICONTROL Type]**: Select Adaptive (the default), Web, or Mac.
 If you select **[!UICONTROL GIF With Alpha]**, the Mac option is not available.

-    * **[!UICONTROL Dither]** - Select Diffuse or Off.
+    * **[!UICONTROL Dither]**: Select Diffuse or Off.

-    * **[!UICONTROL Number Of Colors]** - Drag the slider to enter 2-255.
+    * **[!UICONTROL Number Of Colors]**: Drag the slider to enter 2-255.

-    * **[!UICONTROL Color List]** - Enter a comma-separated list.
+    * **[!UICONTROL Color List]**: Enter a comma-separated list.
 For example, for white, gray, and black, enter `000000,888888,ffffff`.

   * JPEG Options

-    * **[!UICONTROL Quality]** - Controls the JPEG compression level.
+    * **[!UICONTROL Quality]**: Controls the JPEG compression level.
 This setting affects both file size and image quality.
 The JPEG quality scale is 1-100.

-    * **[!UICONTROL Enable JPG Chrominance Downsampling]** - Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
+    * **[!UICONTROL Enable JPG Chrominance Downsampling]**: Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
 When a JPEG image is compressed, the luminance component is left at full resolution, while the color components are downsampled by averaging together groups of pixels.
 Downsampling reduces the data volume by one-half or one-third with almost no impact on perceived quality.
 Downsampling is not applicable to grayscale images.
 This technique reduces the amount of compression useful for images with high contrast (for example, images with overlaid text).

   * PDF and TIFF options

-    * **[!UICONTROL Compression]** - Select a compression algorithm.
+    * **[!UICONTROL Compression]**: Select a compression algorithm.

-* **[!UICONTROL Colorspace]** - Select a color space.
+* **[!UICONTROL Colorspace]**: Select a color space.

-* **[!UICONTROL Sharpening]** - Select the Enable Simple Sharpening option to apply a basic sharpening filter to the image after all scaling takes place.
+* **[!UICONTROL Sharpening]**: Select the Enable Simple Sharpening option to apply a basic sharpening filter to the image after all scaling takes place.
 Sharpening can help compensate for blurriness that can result when you display an image at a different size.

    For more information about sharpening, resample modes, and unsharp masking, see [Sharpen an image](sharpening-image.md#sharpening_an_image).
 See also [Sharpening](https://s7d5.scene7.com/s7viewers/html5/VideoViewer.html?videoserverurl=https://s7d5.scene7.com/is/content/&emailurl=https://s7d5.scene7.com/s7/emailFriend&serverUrl=https://s7d5.scene7.com/is/image/&config=Scene7SharedAssets/Universal_HTML5_Video&contenturl=https://s7d5.scene7.com/skins/&asset=S7tutorials/547_sharpening1_converted%20renamed_Done-AVS) training video.

-* **[!UICONTROL Resample Mode]** - Select a Resampling mode option.
+* **[!UICONTROL Resample Mode]**: Select a Resampling mode option.
 These options sharpen the image when it is downsampled:

-* **[!UICONTROL B-Linear]** - The fastest resampling method; some aliasing artifacts are noticeable.
+* **[!UICONTROL B-Linear]**: The fastest resampling method; some aliasing artifacts are noticeable.

-* **[!UICONTROL Bi-Cubic]** - Increases CPU usage on the Image Server, but yields sharper images with less noticeable aliasing artifacts.
+* **[!UICONTROL Bi-Cubic]**: Increases CPU usage on the Image Server, but yields sharper images with less noticeable aliasing artifacts.

-* **[!UICONTROL `Sharp 2`]** - Can produce slightly sharper results than the Bi-Cubic option, but at even higher CPU cost on the Image Server.
+* **[!UICONTROL `Sharp 2`]**: Can produce slightly sharper results than the Bi-Cubic option, but at even higher CPU cost on the Image Server.

-* **[!UICONTROL Tri-Linear]** - Uses both higher and lower resolutions, if available; recommended only when aliasing is an issue.
+* **[!UICONTROL Tri-Linear]**: Uses both higher and lower resolutions, if available; recommended only when aliasing is an issue.
 This method reduces JPEG size due to reduced high-frequency data.

-* **[!UICONTROL Unsharp Masking]** - Choose these options to fine-tune sharpening:
+* **[!UICONTROL Unsharp Masking]**: Choose these options to fine-tune sharpening:

-* **[!UICONTROL Amount]** - Controls the amount of contrast applied to edge pixels.
+* **[!UICONTROL Amount]**: Controls the amount of contrast applied to edge pixels.
 The default is 1.0.
 For high-resolution images, you can increase it to as high as 5.0.
 Think of Amount as a measure of filter intensity.

-* **[!UICONTROL Radius]** - Determines the number of pixels surrounding the edge pixels that affect the sharpening.
+* **[!UICONTROL Radius]**: Determines the number of pixels surrounding the edge pixels that affect the sharpening.
 For high-resolution images, enter from 1 through 2.
 A low value sharpens only the edge pixels; a high value sharpens a wider band of pixels.
 The correct value depends on the size of the image.

-* **[!UICONTROL Threshold]** - Determines the range of contrast to ignore when the unsharp mask filter is applied.
+* **[!UICONTROL Threshold]**: Determines the range of contrast to ignore when the unsharp mask filter is applied.
 That is, it can help resolve how different the sharpened pixels must be from the surrounding area before they are considered edge pixels and sharpened.
 To avoid introducing noise, experiment with values between `.02` and `0.2`.
 The default value of 6 sharpens all pixels in the image.

-* **[!UICONTROL Color Space]** - Determines whether the image uses the space in which the image was created, usually RGB (Original) or a luminance space (Intensity).
+* **[!UICONTROL Color Space]**: Determines whether the image uses the space in which the image was created, usually RGB (Original) or a luminance space (Intensity).

 * **[!UICONTROL Color]** Choose these options:

-* **[!UICONTROL Output Color Profile]** - Select **[!UICONTROL Use Default]** or one of the ICC color profiles available on the Adobe Dynamic Media Classic.
+* **[!UICONTROL Output Color Profile]**: Select **[!UICONTROL Use Default]** or one of the ICC color profiles available on the Adobe Dynamic Media Classic.

    See also [ICC profiles](icc-profiles.md#icc_profiles).

-* **[!UICONTROL Rendering Intent]** - Select an option if you want to override the default rendering intent of the color profile.
+* **[!UICONTROL Rendering Intent]**: Select an option if you want to override the default rendering intent of the color profile.
 Use this option when one of the default ICC profiles is the target color space of a color conversion.
 Or, this profile characterizes the output device (printer or monitor), and the specified rendering intent is valid for this profile.

-* **[!UICONTROL Embed Profile]** - Select this option so that, if you open this image in Adobe&reg; Photoshop&reg;, it uses this profile.
+* **[!UICONTROL Embed Profile]**: Select this option so that, if you open this image in Adobe&reg; Photoshop&reg;, it uses this profile.

-* **[!UICONTROL Print Resolution]** - Select a resolution for printing this image; 72 pixels is the default.
+* **[!UICONTROL Print Resolution]**: Select a resolution for printing this image; 72 pixels is the default.

-* **[!UICONTROL URL Modifiers]** - If you prefer to specify the URL modifiers that define your Image Preset, rather than the settings, enter the modifiers here.
+* **[!UICONTROL URL Modifiers]**: If you prefer to specify the URL modifiers that define your Image Preset, rather than the settings, enter the modifiers here.

-* **[!UICONTROL Sample Image URL]** - Lists the "raw" URL string that the Dynamic Media Image Server uses to deliver images with the Image Preset you are adding or editing.
+* **[!UICONTROL Sample Image URL]**: Lists the "raw" URL string that the Dynamic Media Image Server uses to deliver images with the Image Preset you are adding or editing.
 This URL string encodes all the format settings that you select in the Add Preset or Edit Preset screen.

-### Edit, remove, or deactivate an image preset {#editing-removing-or-deactivating-an-image-preset}
+### Edit, remove, or deactivate an Image Preset {#editing-removing-or-deactivating-an-image-preset}

 1. Go to **[!UICONTROL Setup]** > **[!UICONTROL Image Presets]**.
 1. In the Image Presets screen, select a preset in the table, and then do one of the following: